Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

 ### Implements

-*None*
+The return values of all functions return an implementation of [MintingSupplyPolicy](#mintingsupplypolicy)

 ### Constructor

 The construct is private or there is none.

 ### Methods/Functions
-> 🚧 Reminder
-> This needs to be updated to reflect the Tetra asset model

 * ``` static cappedSupply ``` \
-  Get an object to specify a minting supply policy that caps the total supply of an asset label to a given value.
+  Get an object to specify a supply policy that caps the total supply of tokens to a given value.
     * *Parameters*
         * ``` maxQuantity ``` \
-          The maximum quantity of an asset type that the returned policy will allow to exist.
+          The maximum quantity of a token that the returned policy will allow to exist.
     * *Returns* \
       [MintingSupplyPolicy](#mintingsupplypolicy) \
-      An object that indicates that the supply of the asset is capped at the time of its initial minting.
+      An object that indicates that the total supply of the token is capped to the specified value.
 There will never be more than the max quantity.
 * ``` static fixedSupply ``` \
-  Get an object to specify a minting supply policy that fixes the total supply of an asset label to the quantity produced when it is initially minted.
+  Get an object to specify a supply policy that fixes the total supply of a token to the quantity that was produced when it was initially minted.
     * *Parameters* \
       *None*
     * *Returns* \
       [MintingSupplyPolicy](#mintingsupplypolicy) \
-      An object that indicates that the supply of an asset label is fixed at the time of its first (and only) minting.
+      An object that indicates that the supply of a token is fixed at the time of its first (and only) minting.
       There will never be any more.
 * ``` static unlimitedSupply ``` \
-  Get an object to specify a minting supply policy that allows additional quantities of an asset label to be minted without limit.
+  Get an object to specify a minting supply policy that allows additional quantities of a token to be minted without limit.
     * *Parameters* \
       *None*
     * *Returns* \
       [MintingSupplyPolicy](#mintingsupplypolicy) \
-      An object that indicates that the supply of an asset label is unlimited.
+      An object that indicates that the supply of a a token is unlimited.

 ### Implementation Notes